This is the farmhouse

 The office

-In the farmhouse, we decided to create an office in the other bedroom.
+We decided to create an office in the third bedroom.

 As an office, it’s perfect.